 We grew up so fast back then.
 We had no real guide on how to handle the changes or challenges we faced.
-Not just with my brother's condition, but with our home life, how be kids, how to deal with stress within our family structure, how to help him in case of an emergency, how to communicate in stressful situations and work together, how care for him when home health was unavailable, how to care for OURSELVES in our ever changing "normal".
+Not just with my brother's condition, but with our home life, how be kids, how to deal with stress within our family structure, how to help him in case of an emergency, how to communicate in scary situations and work together effectively, how to care for him when home health was unavailable and navigate resources, how to care for OURSELVES in our ever changing "normal".

 When it comes to people with disabilities, assistance isn't always there or readily available.
-Outside of staff shortages in many industries limiting available resources, there can also be a lot of "red tape", a lot of waiting and even denial or limitation of services at the end of it all.
-This makes the need to strengthen support within the home that much more important!
+Outside of staff shortages in many industries limiting available resources, there can also be a lot of "red tape", a lot of waiting and even denial or overall limitation of services at the end of it all.
+This makes the need to strengthen support within the home and support service organizations that much more important!

 We struggled with obtaining specialized equipment for Evan amongst other things.
 We changed things out as he grew, adapting to the everchanging "normal" and "MacGyvered" our little world to make things work.

 Over the years we've built an incredible family from strangers, neighbors, friends and some incredible people on our care teams.
 They've been our village and they're what inspired me to form The Wayward Society Corp.

 Through my career in crisis/emergency response, specialty healthcare areas and public education, combined with my personal background I compassionately understand first-hand many of the struggles that families can face when caring for members with disabilities, illnesses and pre/undiagnosed conditions and even the effects that it has on caregivers and one's overall support system.